carlislerainey/wilks/doc/cc-wilks.md

     ## $ percent_metro         <dbl> -0.01191702, -0.10721941, 0.30521706, -0.2431471…
     ## $ dem_governor          <dbl> -0.4, -0.4, -0.4, 0.6, 0.6, 0.6, 0.6, 0.6, -0.4,…

-## Intial Fit with Maximum Likelihood
+## Initial Fit with Maximum Likelihood

 We can then fit the model from their Figure 2 using maximum likelihood.
 The separation problem is immediately apparent.